 Selling your home gives you an opportunity to realize financial gain from your efforts to maintain and grow your home investment.
 Depending on how much your home has appreciated or how many capital improvements you've made, you may stand to profit significantly.
-In the view of the Internal Revenue Service, these capital gains on a home sale are reportable and taxable under certain circumstances.
-Finding the right forms to report your home sale and any gains, and understanding when this is necessary, will help you determine if you owe the IRS money at tax time.
+In the view of the Internal Revenue Service (IRS), these capital gains on a home sale are reportable and taxable under certain circumstances.
+Finding the right forms to report your home sale and any gains, and understanding when this is necessary will help you determine if you owe the IRS money at tax time.

 IRS Form for Sale of Home

 To report the sale of your home and any capital gains to the IRS, include Schedule D with your 1040 tax return and Form 8949.
 Use Schedule D to report any gains or a loss from the sale.
 Use Form 8949 to report the date you purchased and sold the home, the original cost, the adjusted cost basis when you sold it, and the amount of the sale.
 In certain situations, the IRS may not require you to report the sale if you're eligible to exclude the gains from taxes.

 If you've had the property for at least a year, you'll pay capital gains tax on the house sale using the long term capital gains rate.
 Otherwise, you'll pay short term capital gains tax at your ordinary income tax rate, which is often higher.
 If the home hasn't appreciated, you can take a long or short term capital loss.

 If you've lived in the home in two of the five years preceding its sale, you can exclude up to $250,000 in gains as a single person, or up to $500,000 if you're married and file your taxes jointly with your spouse.
 These are known as the ownership test and use test.
 To calculate any gains on the sale, you'll have to first determine your initial and adjusted cost basis of the house.
 Once you know the adjusted cost basis, subtract it from the sale price of the house to determine any gains.